git4msk/bank-project/README.md

 Uploading any file into ADLS immediately results in a corresponding message being generated and delivered to the queue—confirming a successful pipeline implementation.

----

-If you want, I can expand this into a **GitHub-ready full project README** with sections like prerequisites, deployment commands, function code explanation, and architecture diagram (without images).